 Unfortunately, it’s unlikely that the at-fault party will offer fair compensation without a fight.
-That’s why it’s essential to work with an experienced Lexington nursing home abuse lawyer.
+That’s why working with an experienced nursing home abuse attorney is essential.
 Jeffcoat Injury and Car Accident Lawyers should be your first call.

 How Jeffcoat Injury and Car Accident Lawyers Can Help If Your Loved One Is a Victim of Nursing Home Abuse in Lexington, SC